 Instructions

-- In a medium sized bowl gently mix the chopped apples, blackberries, lemon juice, white granulated sugar, corn starch, ground coriander or cinnamon, and ground nutmeg.2 Granny Smith Apples or Bartlett Pears, 9 Ounces Blackberries, 2 Tablespoons Lemon Juice, ¼ Cup Granulated White Sugar, 2 Tablespoons Corn Starch or Arrowroot, ½ Teaspoons Ground Coriander or Cinnamon, ½ Teaspoons Freshly Ground Nutmeg
+- Combine.
+In a medium-sized bowl gently mix the chopped apples, blackberries, lemon juice, white granulated sugar, corn starch, ground coriander or cinnamon, and ground nutmeg.9 Ounces Blackberries, 2 Tablespoons Lemon Juice, ¼ Cup Granulated White Sugar, 2 Tablespoons Corn Starch, ½ Teaspoons Ground Coriander, ½ Teaspoons Freshly Ground Nutmeg

-- Dust the tart with powdered sugar for extra beauty and serve.1 Tablespoon Powered Sugar
+- Garnish and Serve.
+Dust the tart with powdered sugar for extra beauty.
+Serve warm or at room temperature and enjoy!1 Tablespoon Powered Sugar